 Lamb and Pumpkin Casserole

-Some herbs to flavour - bay leaf, rosemary, thyme or mint
+- herbs of choice bay leaf, rosemary, thyme, or mint work great

 Place lamb pieces in the pan and brown.
 Season with salt and pepper to taste.